-The grant of options, restricted stock or restricted stock units is based primarily on an employee's potential contribution to our growth and financial results.
-In determining the size of grants, we also consider the number and exercise price of options and number of shares of restricted stock or restricted stock units previously granted to each executive, and the aggregate amount of the current option, restricted stock or restricted stock unit grants.
+The grant of restricted stock units, restricted stock or options is based primarily on an employee's potential contribution to our growth and financial results.
+In determining the size of grants, we also consider the number of shares of restricted stock units or restricted stock and the number and exercise price of options previously granted to each executive, and the aggregate amount of the current restricted stock unit, restricted stock or option grants.
+We have granted restricted stock units that vested or will vest based on an increase in the price of our Common Stock and that also have a time-based vesting condition.
 Options are granted at the prevailing market value of our Common Stock and will only have value if our stock price increases.
-Generally, grants of options vest over time, and the individual must be employed by G-III for the options to vest.
-We have also granted shares of restricted stock and restricted stock units that vested or will vest based on a significant increase in the price of our Common Stock.
-In some cases, these grants also have a time based vesting condition.
+Generally, equity grants vest over time, and the individual must be employed by G-III for the options to vest.
 We do not have a formal policy with respect to required stock ownership or with respect to adjusting or recovering bonus awards or payments if we were to restate our financial statements.

 Consistent with our pay-for-performance compensation philosophy, we intend to continue to maintain executive benefits and perquisites for our executive officers; however, the Compensation Committee at its discretion may revise, amend or add to our executive officers' benefits and perquisites if it deems it advisable.
-We believe these benefits and perquisites are currently at competitive levels for companies similar to ours.
+We believe these benefits and perquisites are currently at compensation companies similar to ours

 Our named executive officers are eligible to participate in benefit plans generally available to all of our employees, which include health, dental, life insurance, vision and disability plans.
-We also sponsor a voluntary 401(k) Employee Retirement Savings Plan for eligible employees administered by Diversified Investment Advisors, Inc. Employees must be at least 21 years of age and have one year with us to be eligible to participate in the plan.
-Previously, fifty percent of the amount of employee contributions, including those by our named executive officers, may be matched by us up to a maximum of six percent of eligible compensation.
-As part of our cost reduction efforts, in January 2009, we elected not to make matching contributions to our 401(k) plan for fiscal 2009.
+We also sponsor a voluntary 401(k) Employee Retirement Savings Plan for eligible employees administered by Wells Fargo Bank, N.A..
+Employees must be at least 21 years of age and have one year with us to be eligible to participate in the plan.
+Fifty percent of the amount of employee contributions, including those by our named executive officers, may be matched by us up to a maximum of six percent of eligible compensation.
+As part of our cost reduction efforts, in January 2009, we elected not to make matching contributions to our 401(k) plan for the calendar year 2008.
+In February 2010, we elected to resume our matching contribution for the calendar year 2009.

 In addition, we provide reasonable perquisites to our named executive officers.
-For a description of the perquisites paid to our named executive officers for fiscal 2009, you should read the Summary Compensation Table and the narrative discussion thereof in this Proxy Statement.
+For a description of the perquisites paid to our named executive officers for fiscal 2010, you should read the Summary Compensation Table and the narrative discussion thereof in this Proxy Statement.